-Field studies on Otter Creek by RVCA rate the condition as "fair" based on high nutrient and bacteria levels.
+Field studies on Otter Creek by RVCA 16 rate the condition as "fair" based on high nutrient and bacteria levels.
 Based on samples of benthic organisms (bugs in the mud) it is rated as "poor".
 Over a period of 6 years 76% of E.coli counts and 67% of Phosphorus levels exceeded provincial guidelines.
 It is unclear what has contributed to the less-than-ideal rating for Otter Creek.
 RVCA recommends further study and actions to improve the quality characteristics.

 Creek netting studies by RVCA indicate that Otter Creek is a primary spawning area for certain species of fish and contains a diverse population of wetland flora and fauna species.
 Preserving spawning habitat and water quality is important to the fish populations in the lake.
+17 18

 Otter Creek has two main tributaries which arise from: 1) A field north of County Road #1, and 2) The area south-east of Tower Road.
-Since these drainage areas are active agricultural zones, some of Otter Creek would be subject to periodic agricultural runoff and associated pollutants.
+Since these drainage areas

-&lt;sup>16 Otter Creek catchment Data sheet RCA 2009
+16 Otter Creek catchment Data sheet RCA 2009

-&lt;sup>17 Otter Creek Hoopnet survey RVCA 2009
+17 Otter Creek Hoopnet survey RVCA 2009

-&lt;sup>18 Otter Creek Wetland Species List RVCA 1991
+18 Otter Creek Wetland Species List RVCA 1991